rsokl/Learning_Python/Python/Module6_Testing/Hypothesis.md

 ```

 which places no formal upper bound on the integers that Hypothesis will generate.
-But... this found a bug:
+However, this test immediately found an issue (I hesitate to call it an outright bug):

 ```python
 Falsifying example: test_range_length(